SQream/sqream_docs/data_ingestion/avro.rst

      )
    ;

-The following is an example of loading data from an Avro file into SQream:
+The following is an example of loading data from an Avro file into SQreamDB:

 .. code-block:: postgres